Notice of Funding Opportunity

 Eligible Project Applicants

 The AFCP defines eligible project applicants as reputable and accountable non-commercial entities that can demonstrate they have the requisite capacity to manage projects to preserve cultural heritage.
-Eligible implementers may include non-governmental organizations, museums, ministries of culture, or similar institutions and organizations, including U.S.-based organizations subject to Section 501(c)(3) of the tax code, that are registered and active in www.SAM.gov and able to demonstrate that they have the requisite experience and capacity to manage projects to preserve cultural heritage.
+Eligible implementers may include non-governmental organizations, museums, educational institutions, ministries of culture, or similar institutions and organizations, including U.S.-based organizations subject to Section 501(c)(3) of the tax code.
+Potential implementing partners must be registered and active in the U.S. government’s System for Award Management (SAM) to receive U.S. federal assistance.
+If the project idea is advanced to Round 2 and the anticipated implementing partner has not registered itself in SAM, the embassy will work with them to initiate the registration process immediately so that the registration is active in the event the project is ultimately selected for an award.
 The U.S. Embassy vets applicants for eligibility, suitability, and reputable performance in cultural preservation or similar activities.

 AFCP does not award grants to individuals, commercial entities, or to embassies or past award recipients that have not fulfilled the objectives or reporting requirements of previous AFCP awards.

-Eligible embassies, in collaboration with their prospective implementers, will submit concept notes electronically using the AFCP Concept Note app.
+Eligible embassies, in collaboration with their prospective implementers, will submit concept notes electronically.
 The embassy will not accept concept notes or applications submitted in hard copies.
-Concept notes must be submitted by Tuesday, December 20, 2022, 11:59 p.m.
+Concept Notes must be submitted by Sunday, December 31, 2023, 11:59 p.m.
 EST. Embassies may submit a maximum of three concept notes per country.
 Each concept note submitted must include:

 - Project Basics: including working title, anticipated project length (Note: Applicants may propose project periods of up to 60 months), location/site, and project cost estimate (amount requested from AFCP; in U.S. dollars).